 Expenditures and Use of Funds

-To ensure prudent management of all funds entrusted to the University for carrying out its programs and activities, this policy outlines the principles governing university expenditures and transactions and prescribes guidelines for ensuring appropriate signature authority for all university expenditures.
-These guidelines are provided to assist all university departments in meeting their obligation of public accountability to the State of Texas, governmental agencies, and to other constituencies that have provided funds for the University's use.
+To ensure prudent management of all funds entrusted to the University for carrying out its programs and activities, this policy outlines the principles governing University expenditures and transactions and prescribes guidelines for ensuring appropriate signature authority for all University expenditures.
+These guidelines are provided to assist all University departments in meeting their obligation of public accountability to the State of Texas, governmental agencies, and to other constituencies that have provided funds for the University's use.

 All University expenditures shall be consistent with applicable state and federal laws and regulations; with any restrictions, rules, or regulations placed on the use of the funds by donors and granting or contracting agencies; and with prudent management practices.
 In addition, all expenditures must be reasonable and necessary for carrying out the programs and activities of the University within budget allocations.
-Expenditures must be approved by the Senior Administrative Official of the unit or designee, and must be documented in a way that clearly substantiates such reasonableness and necessity.
+Expenditures must be approved by the Senior Administrative Official of the unit or designee and must be documented in a way that clearly substantiates such reasonableness and necessity.

-It is the responsibility of the Vice President for Administration and Finance to provide controls that ensure accountability for all university funds.
+It is the responsibility of the Vice President for Administration and Finance to provide controls that ensure accountability for all University funds.
 The Senior Administrative Official of the unit is responsible for certifying all transactions within their budgetary allocations or delegating authority (not responsibility) to subordinates to certify such transactions.
 Such delegations are required to be in writing in the format prescribed in this document.

-- To approve an expenditure by signing the appropriate document, e-mail approval, or through electronic workflow.
+Certify: To approve an expenditure by signing the appropriate document, e-mail approval, or through electronic workflow.
 Such certification ensures that:

 - The expenditure is made for the purpose for which funds were budgeted.